-Career-Related Class Assignments
+Learn About Career-Related Assignments

-Please contact us at least 3 weeks prior to making a request for a career–related assignment.
+Please contact us at least 3 weeks prior to making a request for a career–related assignment by completing the following form.
 We will supply the materials as well as determine if you would like your college liaison to assist in the presentation of the material.
-Below is a list of assignments that you can incorporate into your curriculum.
+Below is a list of sample assignments that you can incorporate into your curriculum, and please know that we are open to discussing any specific requests for your students.

 What to do with a major in…